 The moon and Aldebaran go westward across the sky tonight for the same reason that the sun goes westward during the day.
 The Earth rotates from west to east on its rotational axis.
 So, each day, as the Earth spins full circle beneath the heavens, the sun, moon, stars and planets all appear to go across the sky from east to west daily.

-If you watch the moon over the next several nights, you’ll see the waxing gibbous moon farther east relative to the backdrop stars than on the previous night, as shown on the sky chart below.
-As it moves, the moon is edging toward being opposite the sun on our sky’s dome; in other words, it’s edging toward full moon, which will come on the night of February 19.
-This particular full moon, by the way, will be a supermoon and 2019’s biggest full moon.
+If you watch the moon at the same time over the next several nights, you’ll see the waxing gibbous moon farther east relative to the backdrop stars than on the previous night, as shown on the sky chart below.
+As it moves, the moon is edging toward being opposite the sun on our sky’s dome; in other words, it’s edging toward full moon, which will come on the night of February 8-9.